 F = 6.67390 x 10-11 x 1.98855 x 1030 x 1/(695,700,000 x 695,700,000) = 274.20 Newtons.

 As you can see, the two results are as close to being equal as could be expected, considering the limited precision of the different inputs used by each equation.
-Only four significant figures are justified, and in this case both results are equal at 274.2 Newtons.
+Only four significant figures are justified, and at this precision both results are equal at 274.2 Newtons.
 (Since this 1 kg mass would exert a force of 9.8 Newtons on Earth, this makes the force of gravity on the sun’s surface about 274/9.8 = 28 times greater than on Earth.)

 I have just shown that when σ is tiny, this theory’s basic equation for gravity is in close agreement (in correspondence) with Newton’s equation, and that σ itself, when it comes into play, is not an arbitrary figure, but one based on real, relevant, observed values.
-In other words this equation has not just been ‘reverse engineered’ to give the desired acceleration figure, it is a real and useful equation descrbing reality.
+In other words this equation has not just been ‘reverse engineered’ to give the desired results, it is a real and useful equation descrbing reality.

 To use this theory’s basic equation for gravity, in most cases we need to be able to calculate α and σ to slot into the equation.
 I have derived equations for these, in terms of SI units, and they are, along with the basic equation again, as follows:

 'f' is a flatness factor, which can be quite high within superclusters of galaxies, where space can be very 'flat,' but, as already discussed, equals 1 on the very large scale of the universe.